trpc/trpc/packages/server/README.md

 # `@trpc/server`

-> The `@trpc/server` package is responsible for creating trpc APIs on the server.
+> Create tRPC routers and connect them to a server.

 ## Documentation